Agent Harness Engineering: Why Architecture Matters More Than the Model

 Population-Level Coordination

-MIT's Ripple Effect Protocol (REP) addresses an issue beyond individual agents: the coordination of entire agent populations.
-Instead of complete information, agents exchange lightweight "sensitivities" – signals describing how decisions would shift in response to environmental changes.
-The result: 41 to 100% better coordination in supply chain, preference, and resource scenarios.
+MIT's Ripple Effect Protocol (REP) tackles a problem beyond the individual agent: coordinating entire agent populations.
+Rather than sharing complete information, agents exchange lightweight "sensitivities", signals that describe how their decisions would shift as the environment changes.
+The result is 41 to 100% better coordination in supply chain, preference, and resource scenarios.

 Optimising TYPO3 Projects for Harnesses

-Harness Engineering works not only for greenfield projects.
+Harness engineering is not just for greenfield projects.
 Existing TYPO3 codebases can be deliberately prepared so that AI agents work more precisely with less context.
-The full deep dive with code examples can be found in our dedicated article.
+You will find the full deep dive, with code examples, in our dedicated article.

 The most powerful levers at a glance: